Payroll Taxes

 The Federal Insurance Contributions Act (FICA) is supported by OASDI (social security) and Medicare taxes.
 These are commonly referred to as one tax (FICA) – but they actually have different tax rates.
 Only the OASDI tax has a wage base limit that is adjusted annually.
 (Click here to see the maximum wages for the current and previous years.)

 There are no withholding allowances for OASDI and Medicare taxes.
-As of 01/01/13, the employee tax rate for OASDI returned to 6.2% of wages up to the wage base limit; for Medicare, the tax rate of 1.45% is applied to all covered wages.
+The employee tax rate for OASDI is 6.2% of wages up to the wage base limit (updated annually); for Medicare, the tax rate of 1.45% is applied to all covered wages.

 Additional Medicare Tax